Toilet-Bound Hanako-kun: Anime

 An anime television series adaptation was announced in the April issue of Monthly GFantasy magazine on March 18, 2019.
 It is animated by Studio Hibari's subsidiary Lerche and directed by Masaomi Andō, with Yasuhiro Nakanishi handling series composition, Mayuka Itou designing the characters, and Hiroshi Takaki composing the music.
 The series aired from January 10 to March 27, 2020, on TBS, SUN, CBC, and BS-TBS.
 (Note: TBS lists the series premiere on January 9 at 25:58, which is effectively January 10 at 1:58 a.m.
 JST.)
 The opening theme song is "No.7", performed by Jibaku Shōnen Band, while the ending theme song is "Tiny Light", performed by Akari Kitō.
 Funimation licensed the series for a SimulDub, which following Sony's acquisition of the namesake platform thereafter, it was moved to Crunchyroll.

 In December 2022, a new anime project was announced, and was subsequently described as a "restart" of the series.
 In August 2023, a short anime television series adaptation of After-School Hanako-kun was announced, and is labeled as the "first installment" of the project.
 It is produced by Lerche and directed by Masaki Kitamura, with scripts written by Kazuma Nagatomo, character designs handled by Aya Higami, who also served as chief animation director, and music composed by Hiroshi Takaki.
 The series aired from October 13 to November 3, 2023, and is composed of 10-minute episodes.
 (Note: TBS lists the series premiere on October 12 at 25:58, which is effectively October 13 at 1:58 a.m.
 JST.)
 Akari Kitō, Yu-ri Yoshida, Chitose Morinaga, and Mai Kanazawa performed the ending theme song "Koi!
 Koi Koi" (来い！濃い恋).
 Crunchyroll licensed the series.

 In November 2023, a four-episode sequel to After-School Hanako-kun was announced, and aired from October 7 to 28, 2024.
 It was also revealed that a second season of the original anime had been greenlit, which aired from January 12 to March 30, 2025, on all JNN affiliates, including TBS.
-For the first cour, the opening theme song is "L'oN", performed by Masayoshi Ōishi, while the ending theme song is "With a Wish", performed by Akari Kitō.
+For the first cours, the opening theme song is "L'oN", performed by Masayoshi Ōishi, while the ending theme song is "With a Wish", performed by Akari Kitō.
 Following the finale of the second season, a second cours was announced, and aired from July 6 to September 21, 2025.
-For the second cour, the opening theme song is "Kagome Kagome", performed by the same artist, while the ending theme song is "mo∞ent", also performed by the same artist.
+For the second cours, the opening theme song is "Kagome Kagome", performed by the same artist, while the ending theme song is "mo∞ent", also performed by the same artist.